FYI: Some of these are affiliate links.

 I love the organization of the TriStar, but sometimes I want the ability to just throw in a bunch of stuff, and that’s when I prefer the Aeronaut 30.
 For me, the Aeronaut 45 is just too big for what I carry.

 I’ve also traveled quite a bit with the Synapse 25.
 Mostly on trips under a week or so.
-It’s always a little too small for one bag travel, so I’m really excited for the upcoming Synik 30.
-I think this will become my full-time suitcase.
+It’s a little too small for one bag travel, but the Synik 30 could be a full time suitcase.

 I spent a few months and five international trips testing Away luggage.
 I tried out the Carry-On without the battery pack – electronics change too often for me to be sold on having a suitcase built around a battery pack.
 I went with white, because that’s a really cool and unique travel color.
 This was my first ever four-wheeled suitcase.
 As most of my travel has been to Europe, I always shunned the four-wheeled luggage, because I don’t think those were made for cobblestone.
 But this was nice, especially in airports.
 I had a few times when I spent the night in airports, and when I’m that exhausted and walking around, it’s nice not having my luggage on my back.